Support for Russia in the Russo-Ukrainian war: Sanction circumvention through third countries

 In 2022, 400,000 US-made semiconductors worth $53.6 million were shipped to Russia via Maldives, accounting for almost 20% of Maldives's exports.
 Maldives has no native semiconductor manufacturers; all of its exports are the results of Russian shell companies operating in Maldives.
 These companies import semiconductors into the country and re-exported them to Russia to circumvent semiconductor sanctions.
 Most of these shell companies are headquartered in Hong Kong; Maldives, a member of the Belt and Road Initiative, was strengthening its relationship with China.

 From 2015 to 2021, average trade between Russia and Turkey in 45 military-linked materials was $28 million per year; the figure in 2022 was over $52.6 million; and from January to October 2023 was $158 million.

 Other trade

 From January 2022 to mid-2025, the United States imported $24.51 billion of Russian goods, mainly fertilizers, enriched uranium and plutonium, and palladium.

+From February 2022 to March 2026, the EU imported €317 billion($365 billion) worth of goods from Russia.
+This is €116 billion ($134 billion) more than the aid they have given to Ukraine, which, in March 2026, totaled €201 billion($232 billion).
+The EU also remains the largest buyer of Russian liquefied natural gas, totalling 49% of all Russian exports.